jawj/zapatos-docs/src/index.md

 }
 ```

 You can also use `"*"` as a wildcard to match all tables.
-For example, say you've set up triggers to keep the `updatedAt` columns updated across your database.
-Then you might choose to exclude you `updatedAt` columns from the `Insertable` and `Updatable` types for all tables as follows:
+For example, perhaps you've set up the appropriate triggers to keep `updatedAt` columns up to date throughout your database.
+Then you might choose to exclude all your `updatedAt` columns from the `Insertable` and `Updatable` types for all tables as follows:

 ```json
 "columnOptions": {